snowdriftcoop/snowdrift/CONTRIBUTING.md

     for learning about Yesod, the web framework we use to develop Snowdrift.

     Quite unfortunately, the Yesod book is not FLO (it uses the CC-BY-NC-ND license).
-Perhaps complaints to the publisher, O'Reilly media may help, as the author of both Yesod and the Yesod book is otherwise willing to use a FLO license…
-    At least Yesod itself is FLO, including the internal documentation that comes with the code in Haddock format.
+Complaints to the publisher, O'Reilly Media, may help as the author of both Yesod and the Yesod book is otherwise willing to use a FLO license if the publisher will agree… (At least Yesod itself is FLO, including the internal documentation that comes with the code in Haddock format.)

 *   The [School of Haskell](https://www.fpcomplete.com/school) includes
     basic and advanced topics including some Yesod sections.